-External Entity No. Subject No. Role Definition Authority (CVCA) respect to the protection of sensitive biometric reference data stored in the travel document.
+10 - Country Verifying Certification Authority (CVCA) The Country Verifying Certification Authority (CVCA) enforces the privacy policy of the issuing State or Organisation with respect to the protection of sensitive biometric reference data stored in the travel document.
 The CVCA represents the country specific root of the PKI of Inspection Systems and creates the Document Verifier Certificates within this PKI.
 The updates of the public key of the CVCA are distributed in the form of Country Verifying CA Link-Certificates.
 11 - Document Verifier (DV) The Document Verifier (DV) enforces the privacy policy of the receiving State with respect to the protection of sensitive biometric reference data to be handled by the Extended Inspection Systems.
 The Document Verifier manages the authorization of the Extended Inspection Systems for the sensitive data of the travel document in the limits provided by the issuing States or Organisations in the form of the Document Verifier Certificates.

-Table 4: Subjects and external entities9
+Table 5: Subjects and external entities13

-Figure 2: Advanced Inspection Procedure
+Figure 3: Advanced Inspection Procedure